siiptuo/pio/README.md

 - Optimize images automatically for the web
 - Supports PNG, JPEG and WebP
-- Easily installable statically linked binary (for Linux and macOS)
+- Easily installable statically-linked binary (for Linux and macOS)

 `pio` is still under development but should be usable for most images.
 It lacks some important features like proper color management support.

 ## Background

-Images are an important part of the web, but they usually use a lot of bandwidth (see HTTP Archive's [Page Weight](https://httparchive.org/reports/page-weight) for statistics).
+Images are an important part of the web and make up a large part of the typical website (see HTTP Archive's [Page Weight](https://httparchive.org/reports/page-weight) for statistics).
-Optimizing images makes them smaller and thus faster to load.
+Optimizing images can make websites faster to load and reduce the required bandwidth.

 How much should you optimize images?
 Many image editors and optimization tools only give you parameters such as quality or file size.